kristofzerbe/kiko.io/source/_notes/2024/22-06-The-AI-hype-and-a-few-violent-fantasies.md

 ---
-title: "#Link | The AI hype and a few violent fantasies"
+title: "The AI hype and a few violent fantasies"
 date: 2024-06-22
+type: link
 rel:
   verb: like-of
   caption: "I Will Fucking Piledrive You If You Mention AI Again"